ionos-cloud/knife-ionos-cloud/docs/subcommands/dbaas-postgres/dbaas_postgres_logs_get.md

         the maximal number of log lines to return.

     start: --start START
         the start time for the query in RFC3339 format.
+If both start and since are set, start will be used.

+    since: --since SINCE
-Can also be specified as a time delta since the current moment: 2h - 2 hours ago, 20m - 20 minutes ago.
+        the start time for the query using a time delta since the current moment: 2h - 2 hours ago, 20m - 20 minutes ago.
 Only hours and minutes ar supported, and not at the same time.
+If both start and since are set, start will be used.

     end: --end END
         the end time for the query in RFC3339 format.
+If both end and until are set, end will be used.

+    until: --until UNTIL
-Can also be specified as a time delta since the current moment: 2h - 2 hours ago, 20m - 20 minutes ago.
+        the end time for the query using a time delta since the current moment: 2h - 2 hours ago, 20m - 20 minutes ago.
 Only hours and minutes ar supported, and not at the same time.
+If both end and until are set, end will be used.

     direction: --direction DIRECTION
         the direction in which to scan through the logs.
 The logs are returned in order of the direction.
 One of ["BACKWARD", "FORWARD"]